-You are strongly urged to carry your keys at all times and to lock your door when you are not in the room.
-We also recommend you keep your door locked while you are in your room.
+FMU Housing strongly encourages students to carry their keys at all times and to lock their door when not in their room.
 Residents are encouraged to be active in maintaining a safe and secure community.
-Report any threats of safety to your RA or Campus Police (661-1109).
-These threats might include, but are not limited to, suspicious persons in the building, damage to doors, windows, screens or locks which may have been tampered with, poor lighting at entrances and exits or malfunctioning phones at main building entrances.
+Report any threats of safety to an RA, the Housing Office, or Campus Police (843-661-1109).
+These threats might include, but are not limited to, suspicious persons in the building, damage to doors, windows, screens, or locks that may have been tampered with, poor lighting at entrances and exits or malfunctioning phones at main building entrances.
 A safe and secure living community for residents is important.
 Any action on the part of a resident that threatens the safety or security of another resident or his/her property will result in disciplinary action.
 Potentially dangerous actions include, but are not limited to, providing or allowing entry to nonresidents or unauthorized individuals, propping locked doors, loaning keys, accessing student rooms other than one's own, taking another's property, tampering with locks, and/or removing screens from ground floor windows.